marekq/github-serverless-scan/readme.md

 Installation
 ------------

-Run 'sam build' and 'sam deploy -g' in the root of the directory to deploy the stack.
+Run 'bash deploy.sh' in the root of the directory to deploy the stack.
 The neccesary infrastructure and dependancies will be built and provisioned automatically.

 Roadmap